phalcon-orphanage/docs/docs/en/environments-vagrant.md

 ## Installation
 <a name='installation-vagrant-box'></a>
 ### Installing the Vagrant Box
+Before launching your Phalcon Box environment, you must install VirtualBox, or VMWare as well as Vagrant.
+All of these software packages provide easy-to-use visual installers for all popular operating systems.

-Once VirtualBox and Vagrant have been installed, you should add the `phalconphp/xenial64` box to your Vagrant installation using the following command in your terminal.
+Once VirtualBox/VMWare and Vagrant have been installed, you should add the `phalconphp/xenial64` box to your Vagrant installation using the following command in your terminal.
 It will take a few minutes to download the box, depending on your Internet connection speed:

 ```bash
 vagrant box add phalconphp/xenial64
 ```

 If this command fails, make sure your Vagrant installation is up to date.

+##### To use the VMware provider, you will need to purchase both VMware Fusion / Workstation and the [VMware Vagrant plug-in](https://www.vagrantup.com/vmware).
+Though it is not free, VMware can provide faster shared folder performance out of the box.  ##### {.alert .alert-warning}

 <a name='installation-phalcon-box'></a>
 ### Installing the Phalcon Box